renatomateusx/StriderChallenge/README.md

 # Critique

-The project was made using Firebase you don't need an API running or keep an backend microservice running for the seek of this project.
+The project was made using Firebase but in the future, for good project scaling we should improve our own API.
 Also, Firebase allows you to run your application offline.

+One big problem of this project is the missing unit tests implementation and also, UI Testing.
+We should do that before send it to production.

 By purpose, I made completions block use plus bindables.
 We could avoid this implementing Bindables with Pairs, something like Bindable<LeftValue, RightValue>.
 In the PostRepository, we're receiving the UserRepository but we could improve it setting the UserRepository as a singleton plus, which allows us to define a singleton and create a new instance when it needed.